 Maine Maritime Academy remains committed to improving persistence and graduation rates for all students, including our high proportion of first-generation students.
 We are acutely aware of the unique attrition risk factors for this population and have designed programs and services to assist these students.
+We are concerned about the impact of the pandemic on college-planning, especially as the number of completed FAFSA forms has decreased significantly this year, at least among the national cohort, and thus are planning additional outreach activities to connect with prospective students.
 We continue to tailor programs and services to assist our students who do not have the benefits of college-educated parents to guide them through the challenges of college admission and enrollment.